042-bit/Calculator-in-Assembly-64bit/README.md

 > [!Warning]
 > Calculator can calc only numbers between 0x00 to 0xFFF ( 4095 )

+> [!Waring]
+> file must be compiled below we have a compilation linux command

 > [!Note]
 > Below are the operators that can be used in the second argument.